Cistercian Westmalle Antiphonary

 Cistercian Antiphoners from Morimondo Abbey – CTHS – N. A. Lat.
 1410-1412 – Bibliothèque nationale de France (Paris, France)

-Cistercian Abbey of Sancte Marie de Morimondo, Milan (Italy) – Ca. 1175
+Cistercian Abbey of Sancte Marie de Morimondo, Milan (Italy) or Morimond Abbey, Parnoy-en-Bassigny (France) – Ca. 1175

-One of the best and oldest witnesses of the medieval antiphonaries used by the Cistercian Order: this specimen was created in the Cistercian Abbey of Sancte Marie de Morimondo in the Diocese of Milan ca. 1175
+One of the most significant sources for the liturgical chants of the Cistercian Order in the 12th century: three related antiphoners for the Cistercian Abbey of Sancte Marie de Morimondo in the Diocese of Milan

 Experience More